The Economics Behind Objective Analysis

 AIMultiple follows FTC guidelines on disclosures where appliable.

-- Providing information about their product.
-This is not unique to sponsors, AIMultiple analysts may pose questions to vendors to better understand their products.
+Vendors' input to AIMultiple is limited to providing information about their product.
+This is not unique to our customers, AIMultiple analysts may pose questions to vendors to better understand their products.

 - Having links on their product names that lead to their websites